Mikerniker/100_Days_of_Python/Day33/README.md

 ### The challenge

-- Track where the ISS (International Space Station Tracker) in the night sky then send ourselves an email when it is above us.
+- Track where the ISS (International Space Station Tracker) in the night sky then send an email when it is above us.
+- If the ISS is close to my current position and it is currently dark, send myself an email to tell me to look up.

 ### Links